Aldridge: Politics

 The Aldridge-Brownhills constituency is a safe seat for the Conservative Party.
 Re-elected at the 2024 general election, the Member of Parliament (MP) is Wendy Morton, first elected in 2015.
 Her predecessor, Sir Richard Shepherd, had held the seat since 1979.

 Aldridge is made up of two council wards: Aldridge Central & South, and Aldridge North & Walsall Wood.
-There are three Conservative Councillors for Aldridge Central & South: Pard Kaur, Bobby Bains, and Tim Wilson.

-Aldridge North & Walsall Wood is also covered by three Conservative councilors: Keith Sears, Anthony Harris and Gary Clarke.
+Each ward elects three councillors to Walsall Metropolitan Borough Council.
+Following the May 2026 local elections, Aldridge Central and South has two Conservative councillors (Tim Wilson and John Murray) and one from Reform UK (Lucy Darby).
+Aldridge North & Walsall Wood has two Reform UK councillors (Lesley Lynch and Ian Benton) and one Conservative (Christine Edwards).

 Suburban areas

 Named suburban areas of or near to Aldridge include Barr Common and Leighswood.

 Leighswood, north of the town centre, is mostly a mix of residential, industrial and commercial estates.
 Leighswood Primary School serves the area.
 It is also home to the Aldridge Transport Museum on Northgate.
 Leigh's Wood is a Local Nature Reserve and Site of Importance for Nature Conservation comprising a woodland of mainly birch and oak, and a wildlife pond.